 Chris Orwig has been in exactly this position, and in this course, he shares his experiences and creative insights, all liberally illustrated with examples from weddings that he has photographed.
 The course begins with details on preproduction—your gear and equipment decisions and the importance of talking to the bride and groom about their goals for your photographs.
 It also explores some key strategies for documenting the ceremony and the celebration afterwards.
 Lastly, Chris reviews some postproduction strategies for enhancing your images and delivering them to the happy couple.

-Hi, my name is Chris Orwig.
-I am photographer, and I am teacher.
-I am really excited about this course, which is the first course in our series, Wedding Photography for Everyone.
-Here we are going to focus in on the fundamentals.
-And I think that you'll find this course helpful if you're interested in capturing better wedding photographs, whether you're new to wedding photography or you captured some in the past.
-Photographing a wedding is a real honor and privilege, it's also a lot of hard work.
-So, we'll start off by thinking about how we can approach wedding photography, and then we are going to get to some images, some slideshows.
+- Hi.
+My name is Chris Orwig.
+I'm a photographer, and I'm a teacher, and I'm really excited about this course, which is the first course in our series Wedding Photography for Everyone.
+Here we're going to focus in on the fundamentals, and I think you'll find this course helpful if you're interested in capturing better wedding photographs whether you're new to wedding photography or you've captured some in the past.
+Photographing a wedding is a real honor and privilege.
+It's also a lot of hard work.
+So we'll start off thinking about how we can approach wedding photography, and then we're going to get to some images, some slideshows.

-Here we are going to look at some wedding photographs that worked, and others that didn't in order to illustrate important points about what we want to think about when capturing wedding photographs.
-Next, we are going to divide a wedding up into different phases or segments, and here we are going to look at how we can work within these different stages of the day.
-For example, we'll start off by looking at how we can capture images before the ceremony, How can we work with the bride and all of her bridesmaids, or the groom, and his groomsmen?
+Here we're going to look at some wedding photographs that worked, and others that didn't.
+In order to illustrate important points about what we want to think about when we capture wedding photographs.
+Next, we're going to divide a wedding up into different phases or segments, and here we're going to look at how we can work within these different stages of the day.
+For example, we'll start off by looking at how we can capture images before the ceremony, how could we work with the bride and all of her bridesmaids or the groom and his groomsmen.
 We'll also look at how we can document the ceremony and capture that from different perspectives.